-Reduce your COGS.
+Reduce your cost of sales.
 Find cheaper suppliers for your goods, negotiate better deals with vendors, or trim down packaging for cheaper postage costs.

 Reduce your operating expenses.
 Evaluate your ROI expenses akin to client dinners, work conferences, and so on, and trim down where necessary.

 Reduce your interest expenses.
 You could transfer your money to an instrument that produces a better yield, or prioritise paying dues over other expenses to avoid hidden fees or penalties.
 For example, if you’re paying off a loan with a high interest rate, look to transfer the balance to another provider with a lower repayment interest rate.

 Top Tip: On the tax front, a good accountant can likely help you find ways to cut down your tax bill by finding additional tax deductions and taking advantage of incentives.
 If you’re not exactly sure of the differences between a bookkeeper and an accountant and how they can respectively help your small business, read our guide to the difference between an accountant and a bookkeeper 🔍.

 These measures will help you increase your revenue and decrease your costs, which in turn should lead to a higher profit margin.